 Australia has an internationally recognised capability to deal quickly and effectively with emergency animal disease outbreaks.
 In addition, Australia has a good track record of successfully dealing with outbreaks of disease in its animal populations, the most recent example being the large outbreak of equine influenza in 2007.
 However, an outbreak of FMD could have dimensions significantly greater than anything we have had to deal with in the past.

 Australia has in place detailed contingency plans and a comprehensive whole-of-government approach to managing animal health emergencies that are designed to ensure that resources from a wide range of agencies are available.
-The Department of Agriculture and Water Resources collaborates with the states and territory authorities to coordinate national responses to animal health emergencies.
+The Department of Agriculture, Water and the Environment collaborates with the states and territory authorities to coordinate national responses to animal health emergencies.

 Government and industry’s state of preparedness is under continuous review and improvements to the national capability are constantly being implemented.
 Exercises are held regularly to test plans and train those who would be involved.
 Reports of suspect cases are used to test the systems already in place.